Please search our News section for further information and updated material.

 Detailed documentation, with photos, by the Center for Jewish Art in Jerusalem.

 As of January 2012, FEDROM had identified at least 821 Jewish cemeteries, in all parts of the country.
-Seventeen of them are listed at historic monuments.
-Jewish cemeteries are located in more than 732 cities, towns and villages; only in 148 of these places is there any Jewish presence — be it a small organized Jewish community or individual Jewish residents.
+Seventeen of them were, at the time, listed at historic monuments.
+Jewish cemeteries are located in more than 732 cities, towns and villages; in fewer than 150 of these places is there any Jewish presence — be it a small organized Jewish community or individual Jewish residents.
 That means that more than 650 Jewish cemeteries are located in places where there are no Jews.

 There are believed to be 17 cemeteries that retain more than 5,000 gravestones, and more than 40 with between 500 and 5,000 stones.
 But 400 or more cemeteries have only between 1 and 20 stones.
 More than a dozen sites are still identified as cemeteries but have no visible gravestones.